 Tip: Remember that the traditional consideration of an individual with 51% or more of a company’s shares being “the person with control” and individuals with less than 50% not having control, does not apply to the PSC regulations.
 You only need more than 25% of the shares in issue to count as a person with significant control.

 You may have all the required details of your PSCs to hand.
-However, to fully comply with the new rules you should request each PSC (or individuals you think may be a PSC) to confirm their details.
+However, to fully comply with the new rules, you should request each PSC (or individuals you think may be a PSC) to confirm their details.

 A formal notice (known as a 790D) is a request from the company to an individual asking them to confirm whether they are a registrable person and the nature of their control over the company.
-It is an offense for the individual not to reply.
+It is an offence for the individual not to reply.

-Once the “confirmed” information has been received it can be entered on the register.
+Once the “confirmed” information has been received, it can be entered on the register.

 Tip: Remember to update your PSC register to confirm you have sent out a 790D request – even while you wait for the individual to respond.